wp-plugins/image-widget/readme.txt

 == Description ==
 Simple image widget.
 Use native Wordpress upload thickbox to add image widgets to your site.

-Todo:
-* 'Add an image' breaks after save is clicked

 == Installation ==

 **Install**